 Study abroad.
 Any student of history knows that historical people and events are best understood within their specific places and times.
 Unfortunately, we do not have a time machine to take us back in history, but we can at least go to the places where these historical people lived and where these events happened and experience the social, geographic, and cultural settings that shaped history as we know it.

-"Seeing all that Rome has to offer first hand (we must have gone to 20 different museums and viewed thousands of pots) was a once in a lifetime experience.
-Furthermore, actually doing archeological work on St. Klement in the Adriatic Sea near Croatia was something I never imagined myself doing, and I am so glad I did.
-Digging at the site of a former Roman maritime villa was hard work but incredibly rewarding.
-Working with material sources we found at the site and then attempting to analyze and contextualize them was something totally unique and so unlike the usual kinds of history done in libraries, archives and classrooms."
+"Seeing all that Rome has to offer first hand was a once in a lifetime experience.
+Actually doing archeological work on St. Klement in the Adriatic Sea near Croatia was something I never imagined myself doing, and I am so glad I did.
+Digging at the site of a former Roman maritime villa was incredibly rewarding.
+Working with material sources we found at the site and then attempting to analyze and contextualize them was something unique and unlike the usual kinds of history done in libraries, archives and classrooms."